 The SU also works closely with Common Room Officers, including Welfare, Equal Opportunities and Disabled Students Officers.
 The SU aims to provide support and training for students taking on these roles, as well as collaborating with them on projects and empowering them to make change within the University.

 A key service which works within Oxford SU is the Student Advice Service.
 This is a free and confidential service available to all students.
-The Student Advice Service is independent from the colleges and the University and exists to give impartial information and support to students that are facing difficult situations.
+The Student Advice Service is independent of the colleges and the University and exists to give impartial information and support to students that are facing difficult situations.
 The Student Advice Service is committed to improving the experience of all students at Oxford.
 The insight gained from helping students is used to develop the support services offered and make changes for the better.

 If a student has a disability-related dispute with their college, department or any part of the University where they have been unable to come to a resolution through speaking directly to staff and working with the Disability Advisory Service, they can access the SU Student Advice Service who will work with them and support them to try to come to an agreed solution with all parties involved.